zescabedo/henry-schein-search-poc/README.md

 ```
 Use `cd` to navigate to your repositories correct path on your computer.

-**Helpful Hint:** You can check your current directory by using the command `pwd`, for Mac users or `cd` for Windows users.
+**Helpful Hint:** You can check your current directory by using the command `pwd` (Mac users) or `cd` (Windows users).
 To automatically open your terminal to the correct path of your project, would be to fully close VS code, then reopen by dragging the folder onto the VS code app icon.
 This should automatically open your project in VS code and start you at the proper location within your terminal.

 ### Error Starting Application